peaknees/hangman/README.md

 3. guesses letter that has closest to 50% of words (binary search)

 solver was with inspiration from jan Misali's video: https://www.youtube.com/watch?v=le5uGqHKll8&ab_channel=janMisali

+# hangman 3.0
+i think that binary search isnt the optimal solution... now the algorithm guesses letter that has the highest percentage of words containing that letter. ill be running it a while to collect some data to find out which version is better!